OrvilleChomer/pyramid2k/README.md

 # Pyramid 2000 Text Adventure Game
-Remake of Pyramid 2000 Text Adventure Game  in HTML and JavaScript.
+Remake of Pyramid 2000 Text Adventure Game  in HTML, CSS and JavaScript.